nomadicGopher/Direct_CMS/README.md

+## End User Requirements
+End users should only make code changes or add files in the `user` directory.
+All other source code should remain as-is in order to preserve the sructure and security of the application.

+## Comments
 * Source code comments are formatted for [Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments).

 ## To Do
 * If rendering a custom/....html file directly in a browser, fetch stadard & custom styles & JS, render a blacked out page for MVP with dynamic content.